Home | Wichita Falls, TX - Lawton, OK

 -

-Girl's High School Basketball: Paradise vs Bowie - January 20, 2017
+Girl's High School Basketball: Quanah vs Windthorst - January 24, 2017

 -

-Girl's High School Basketball: Seymour vs Electra - January 20, 2017
+Boy's High School Basketball: Electra vs Petrolia - January 24, 2017

 -